fishcus/KAP-manual/en/release/KAP_2_1_notes.en.md

 KyBot is an online intelligent diagnosis and optimization service provided by Kyligence, which provides monitoring, cube optimizing, intelligent diagnosis and ticket service.

 KyBot client aims to simplify the operating and maintaining information collection by administrator to reduce operation cost.
-KAP 2.1 integrated KyBot client.
+Kyligence Enterprise 2.1 integrated KyBot client.

 #### More Enterprise-Level Features

 1. Support cell level access control.
-KAP 2.1 breaks the limitation that Apache Kylin can only support the project and cube level access control.
+Kyligence Enterprise 2.1 breaks the limitation that Apache Kylin can only support the project and cube level access control.
 It provides cell level access control capability, allows integrating with user existing AAA system, thus managing the access rights for rows, columns, and cells.
 2. Support Percentile and more advanced analysis functions

 ### Download link